 Different Types of Pressure Groups in India

-A large number of pressure groups exist in India but unfortunately, they are not developed as compared to the Western Countries like England, France, and the USA.
+A large number of PGs exist in India but unfortunately, they are not developed as compared to the Western Countries like England, France, and the USA.
 It can be classified into the following categories.
-Let’s explain types of pressure groups, what type of pressure group is stop the war, which type of associations are pressure groups, examples of pressure groups, interest groups in India, etc.
+Let’s explain types, what type of pressure group is to stop the war, which type of associations are they, examples of pressure groups, interest groups in India, etc.